DOI-ONRR/doi-extractives-data/_downloads/federal-production.md

   </ul>
 </p>

+This dataset also includes county-level data about coal production on federal land.

 If you are looking for additional information on Federal production data please visit the [ONRR Statistical Information Site](http://statistics.onrr.gov/).
 We also have [notes on this data](https://github.com/18F/doi-extractives-data/wiki/Data-Catalog#federal-production) from the web development team as they built the interactions on this site.